NVIDIA/earth2mip/docs/concepts.rst

 This allows using the same code to score both static and streaming forecasts.

-Finally, here is a :py:class:`earth2mip.forecasts.Forecast` implementation, for an persistence forecast beginning on Jan 1, 2018 and producing ICs every 12 hours and sampling forecasts every 12 hours::
+Finally, here is a :py:class:`earth2mip.forecasts.Forecast` implementation, for a persistence forecast beginning on Jan 1, 2018 and producing ICs every 12 hours and sampling forecasts every 12 hours::

     from earth2mip.forecasts import Forecast